solution of a second order coupled system of ordinary

 differential equations for the position coordinates on the surface

 of a curve which locally minimizes the length of the curve segment between successive points on it

 (called a geodesic)

-Indeed it makes 1 complete oscillation about the outer equator while making 3 revolutions around the vertical axis through the central hole of the torus, but not passing through the inner equator (it only "skims" the inner equator!), making it a [1,3;0] class closed geodesic.
+Indeed it makes 1 complete oscillation threading the hole and returning to the outer equator while making 3 revolutions around the vertical symmetry axis through the central hole of the torus, but not passing through the inner equator on the first and last pass (it only "skims" the inner equator!), making it a [1,3;0] class closed geodesic.
 A closed geodesic can be characterized by the triplet [m,n;p] making n revolutions about the vertical axis, while making m oscillations away from the outer equator, either passing through the inner equator (p = 1) or not (p = 0), letting [0,1;1] describe the exceptional inner equator.

 For more details than you want to see, go to the torus page.
 Or if you want to play the "torus game" see the torus game page.